-If retaining the employee’s current salary rate places them off-step in the new salary range, the employee’s salary rate shall be increased at least one full step to a step in the new salary range on the next SED.
-The one step increase given on the employee’s SED shall not exceed the top step of the new salary range.
+If the assessment results in a salary rate equal to or below the employee’s base rate of pay, retain the employee’s current salary rate.
+If retaining the employee’s current salary rate places them off-step in the new salary range, on the employee’s BSD, the employee’s salary rate shall be increased to the next higher salary step and then move up an additional step, not to exceed the top step of the range.
+If the assessment results in a rate higher than the employee’s base rate of pay, the agency shall use the outcome of the assessment.

-The current SED is generally retained.
-However, if the employee’s SED is no longer available because the employee was at the maximum rate in the previous classification, the last SED in the previous classification is used.
+The current BSD is generally retained.
+However, if the employee’s BSD is no longer available because the employee was at the maximum rate in the previous classification, the last BSD in the previous classification is used.

 Misallocation: When a position is reallocated to correct a misallocation and the incumbent meets the minimum qualifications for the new class, an appointing authority shall continue a regular or trial service incumbent in the position with the same status (regular or trial service) formerly held in the previous class.
-If the incumbent does not meet the minimum qualifications for the new class but can do so within a 24-month period, the appointing authority shall assign the incumbent to the position in the new class as an underfill until the classification requirements are met.
+If the incumbent does not meet the minimum qualifications for the new class but can do so within a 24-month period, the appointing authority shall assign the incumbent to the position in the new class as an underfill (refer to Pay Differentials policy 20.005.11 for pay upon an underfill appointment) until the classification requirements are met.
 If the incumbent is in trial service at the time of the position classification change, the trial service status is unaffected.
 Attainment of regular status and meeting the minimum qualifications for the new classification are separate actions.

 Pay for misallocation - When an employee’s classification is changed due to a misallocation to a classification with a: